In early 2021 we soft launched Colony v2 and started onboarding real live humans. 😱

 The launch spec of Colony v2 is however, pretty bare bones.
 It’s enough for a small subset of users interested in Colony, but most need the more advanced functionality rolling out over the coming months.

-So, lean in, because right here, right now I’m going to give you the skinny on all the good stuff to come, and (roughly) when to expect it.
+So, lean in, because right here, right now I’m going to give you the skinny on all the good stuff to come.

 Issue your token via Coin Machine, our token sale mechanism.
 Via an integration with Synaps, token purchasers who pass KYC will be able to whitelist their account to participate in a Coin Machine sale.

 User profile popover ✅

 Better detail on the skills and magic held by the coloneer you're lookin' at.

 Lay the smackdown on the reputation of coloneers who use their powers irresponsibly.

 🔜 Gnosis Safe support